PARA LEER EN ESPAÑOL

 All members of the monastery work full-time to perpetuate these projects by equitable and sustainable methods to keep income and aid flowing to those who need it most.

-Since 2012, Qīxīng projects have brought over $3 million to the people and economy of San Marcos (and elsewhere in Guatemala), dramatically improving the quality of life for the families these projects support.
+Since 2012, Qīxīng projects have brought million's of dollars to the people and economy of San Marcos (and elsewhere in Guatemala), dramatically improving the quality of life for the families these projects support.

 For this, our presence in San Marcos is widely supported by the local people, for which we are supremely grateful.
 Truly, they have become like family, and we care for one another as such.
 We remain loyal and committed to the health and livelihood of the people of San Marcos la Laguna.